nerdamigo/nerdamigo-ld-sandbox/README.md

 ## Deploying the LD Project
 First, change directory into the `iac` directory, run `terraform init`, and then `terraform apply`.
 You'll be prompted to supply your LD SDK key.

 Upon success, you should have a project "nerdamigo" with a single environment "production".
-That environment will have three flags and two segments.
+That environment will have three flags and three segments.

 As an output of this apply, a local file will be generated for the environment's SDK key.
 This file will be consumed by the web application.
 When you're done, you can execute `terraform destroy` to remove the project and related configuration, as well as the file containing the secrets.

 ## Running the Application
-Your LD SDK key will be loaded from an environment variable `LD_SDK_KEY` - if running from linux you can start with `LD_SDK_KEY=[your-key] dotnet run` inside the root directory.
+You can build this application using start with `dotnet run` inside the root directory.

 Once started up, review the output to identify the listen port; you'll be able to invoke requests at that endpoint.
 For example, with the following startup output:

 ```
-$ LD_SDK_KEY='myskdkey' dotnet run
+$ dotnet run
 Building...
 info: Microsoft.Hosting.Lifetime[14]
       Now listening on: https://localhost:7150